ieeeuoft/IEEE-main-site/README.md

         └───events
 ```
 Notes:
 1. Images must be **wider than they are tall**.
-Please make it a JPEG.
+Please make it a JPG.
 2. Shrink images if they are too big.
 The height of the image should be ideally 360px (and not a pixel less).
 3. If EventName contains a character that can't be read (such as the ! in Hello, Con!), remove that problematic character(s) in EventName and the name of the image.
 Then add a condition in line 14 of `EventEvent.js`.
 See below.